rpy2/rpy2/doc/source/robjects.rst

 >>> robjects.r
 >>> print(robjects.r)

-The instance can be seen as a window to an embedded R process.
+The instance can be seen as the entry point to an embedded R process, and the elements that would be accessible from an equivalent R environment are accessible as attributes of the instance.
-Readers familiar with the ctypes module for Python
+Readers familiar with the ctypes module for Python will note the similarity with ctypes.

 R vectors: